Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 You Learned That You Have To Earn Love

 You’re afraid of losing yourself because you learned in your family that you had to earn love in some way.
-This strategy comes from your early childhood and the dynamics within your family of origin.
-Maybe you had a parent who was sick, depressed, or an addict?
-Or it was required of you to take care of younger siblings?
-Whatever the circumstances, you learned that love and acceptance came from taking care of others while you do things to prove you are worthy of love.
+Maybe you had a parent who was sick, depressed, or an addict, or you were supposed to take care of younger siblings.
+Whatever the circumstances, you learned that love and acceptance come from taking care of others while you have to prove you’re worthy of love.

-This strategy of going above and beyond to earn love leaves you with a feeling of being unworthy of the love you desire.
-However, love with a beloved life partner is not something that you have to earn or prove you are worthy of.
+This strategy of going above and beyond to earn love causes you to feel unworthy if you don’t work for love.
+However, you don’t have to earn love or prove that you’re worthy in a healthy relationship.
 Losing yourself in a relationship comes from a desire to show how valuable you are as a partner.
 And ultimately, this strategy will never bring you the lasting love you want.

 -